Pony Express Barn & Museum

-Between April 1860 and October 1861, riders travelled day and night through all conditions to carry letters from St. Joseph, Missouri, to Sacramento, California, and back.
-This usually took ten days with riders changing horses every 12 to 15 miles.
-Each rider would ride 75 to 100 miles before turning the mail in a mochila over to a new rider at one of the 40 “home stations.”
+Riders travelled day and night through all conditions to relay letters from St. Joseph, Missouri, to Sacramento, California, and back.
+This usually took 10 days with riders changing horses every 12 to 15 miles.
+Each rider would ride 75 to 100 miles before turning the mail in a mochila over to a new rider at one of the “home stations.”

-The mail was carried in a mochila which fit over the saddle and could not be removed unless the rider dismounted.
-It had four mail pockets called cantinas that were locked.
+The mochila carrying the mail fit over the saddle and could not be removed unless the rider dismounted.
+It had four mail pockets, called cantinas, that were locked.
 The rider would transfer the mochila from one horse to another.
 Two minutes were allowed for changing horses.

 The demise of the Pony Express began in 1860 with the completion of the telegraph lines across the continent.